5 Simple Tips to Keep Your Granite Countertop Clean and Looking New

 If you’re unsure how your granite counter will react to different products and procedures, consult your local stone supplier first to save time and money (and stress) by avoiding an unnecessary purchase.

 After all, granites are generally tough and stain-resistant.
 Most granite colors, especially dark ones, like the “Absolute Black” and “Ubatuba,” are highly-dense and non-porous; but some light-colored ones, such as the “Salt and Pepper” and “Pink Porrino,” are not.
 Hence, they need to be sealed every one or two years or as necessary.

 You may be wondering, how will you know when it’s time to reseal?

 Placing a few drops of water on your granite countertop is the simplest way.
 If the water droplets bead up on the surface, the sealer is in effect.
 Otherwise, if the surface darkens, it’s time to seal again.

 Should your granite countertop need resealing, don’t worry.
 It’s easy.

-You just need to apply the stone sealer throughout your granite’s surface using a dry cloth or a paintbrush.
+You just need to apply the stone sealer throughout your granite’s surface using a clean, dry cloth or a paintbrush.
 Then, let it dry.
 That’s it!

 Often, we recommend applying a second coat after 24 hours just to be sure.
 If you’re a bit skeptical, you can always follow the instructions at the back of the product you purchased.